othavio-oth/othavio-oth/README.md

 # WELCOME! 👋

-My name is Othávio Sousa, I'm a programming student focused on front-end.💻 I always seek to qualify myself professionally for new challenges ✨ In my spare time, I enjoy playing guitar, learning English and playing football 🎸 ⚽
+My name is Othávio Sousa, I'm a Full Stack Jr.💻
+I always seek to qualify myself professionally for new challenges ✨ In my spare time, I enjoy playing guitar, learning English and playing football 🎸 ⚽